mohammadmgh78/Agglomerative_Clustering_Distribution/README.md

+The code for paper titled **"An Agglomerative Clustering Algorithm for Simulation Output Distributions Using Regularized Wasserstein Distance"**, accepted in the *INFORMS Journal on Data Science*.
+The preprint is available on [arXiv:2407.12100](https://arxiv.org/abs/2407.12100).
+This link will be updated once the final published version becomes available.

 Each folder in this repository serves a specific purpose:

 - **`code/`**
-  Contains all the code used to generate the dataset.
+  Contains all the code used to perform the analysis in the paper.
   Refer to the **Code Instruction** section for further usage details.

 - **`data/`**